 This is a PSA (public service announcement and not prostate specific antigen).
 Lately, there are a lot of academic leaders including university presidents, medical school deans, department chairs, and many others crying out in anguish over possible cuts (or no increases) in federal funding for medical research and/or infrastructure.
 Federal funding from sources like the National Institutes of Health (NIH) are the lifeblood of medical research at our great universities and academic medical centers (AMCs).
 At Michigan Medicine, we are no exception.
-We are fortunate to be the recipients of a lot a federal research funding and big cuts would pose significant challenges.
+We are fortunate to be the recipients of a lot of federal research funding and big cuts would pose significant challenges.
 Recently, we dropped in a couple of notches in our NIH ranking for funding of medical schools despite having increased our overall funding.
 Boy…you would have thought we were being foreclosed on.
 It was and all hands on deck to develop strategies on who we could improve our rankings.

 However, while we all have our heads on fire about this in our bubble we call academia, I don’t hear any similar outcry from the public.
 The public generally knows that AMCs provide great care, but they don’t see the research engine running under the hood.
 Now by the “public” I mean Mr. and Mrs. Middle America tax-payer living in urban, suburban, and rural America.
 How do I know this and what makes me such a reliable source?
 Well, my family members and friends span this demographic.
 They are teachers, accountants, farmers, soldiers, homemakers, etc. Some are physicians and nurses practicing in community hospitals.
 They live in big cities, small cities, East Coast, West Coast, Gulf Coast, North Coast and everywhere in between.
 I even know a cowboy or two.